 1while (1)2 writeDigitalPin(a, 'D13', 0);3 pause(0.5);4 writeDigitalPin(a, 'D13', 1);5 pause(0.5);6end

-1. Make sure the Arduino board is connected via the USB cable.
+1. Firstly, make sure your Arduino board is connected via the USB cable.
 Run

-to remove the previously created arduino object.
-Then, run the
+to remove the previously created arduino object and then run the

 In order to have a static IP address, check the relevant box and enter in the IP address manually.
 Some networks/firewalls may disable port connections.
 Contact your network administrator if needed.